mehradi-github/-mocking-api-cypress/README.md

 - Utilities
 - Cypress API
   - [intercept](https://docs.cypress.io/api/commands/intercept): Spy and stub network requests and responses.
+  - [its](https://docs.cypress.io/api/commands/its): Get a property's value on the previously yielded subject.
 - Plugins

 ### Libraries and Tools